 “We held in New York that Congress cannot compel the States to enact or enforce a federal regulatory program.
 Today we hold that Congress cannot circumvent that prohibition by conscripting the States’ officers directly.
 The Federal Government may neither issue directives requiring the States to address particular problems, nor command the States’ officers, or those of their political subdivisions, to administer or enforce a federal regulatory program.
 It matters not whether policy making is involved, and no case by case weighing of the burdens or benefits is necessary; such commands are fundamentally incompatible with our constitutional system of dual sovereignty.”

 Practically speaking, while Kentucky cannot block federal enforcement of federal marijuana laws, it is under no obligation to assist in their enforcement.
 The commonwealth can enact its own policies relating to marijuana and completely ignore the feds.
 As long as the state doesn’t actively block federal enforcement of its own law, it can enact policies contrary to federal policies.
-Of course, people using medical marijuana have to take the prospect of federal enforcement into consideration, but that decision rests on their shoulders.
+Of course, people using medical marijuana and organic cbd have to take the prospect of federal enforcement into consideration, but that decision rests on their shoulders.

 In fact, the federal government is not enforcing federal law against medicinal cannabis users.